Planet Nine: Naming

 Planet Nine does not have an official name and will not receive one unless its existence is confirmed via imaging.
 Only two planets, Uranus and Neptune, have been discovered in the Solar System during recorded history.
 However, many minor planets, including dwarf planets such as Pluto, asteroids, and comets have been discovered and named.
 Consequently, there is a well-established process for naming newly discovered Solar System objects.
 If Planet Nine is observed, the International Astronomical Union will certify a name, with priority usually given to a name proposed by its discoverers.
 It is likely to be a name chosen from Roman or Greek mythology.

 In their original article, Batygin and Brown simply referred to the object as "perturber", and only in later press releases did they use "Planet Nine".
 They have also used the names "Jehoshaphat" and "George" (a humorous variant of William Herschel's proposed name for Uranus) for Planet Nine.
-Brown has stated: "We actually call it Phattie (Note: Most news outlets reported the name as Phattie (a slang term for "cool" or "awesome"; also, a marijuana cigarette) but The New Yorker quote cited above uses "fatty" in what appears to be a nearly unique variation.
+Brown stated: "We actually call it Phattie (Note: Most news outlets reported the name as Phattie (a slang term for "cool" or "awesome"; also, a marijuana cigarette) but The New Yorker quote cited above uses "fatty" in what appears to be a nearly unique variation.
 The apparently correct spelling has been substituted.) when we're just talking to each other."
-In 2018, Batygin has also informally suggested, based on a petition on Change.org, to name the planet after singer David Bowie, and to name any potential moons of the planet after characters from Bowie's song catalogue, such as Ziggy Stardust and Major Tom.
+In 2018, Batygin also informally suggested, based on a petition on Change.org, to name the planet after singer David Bowie, and to name any potential moons of the planet after characters from Bowie's song catalogue, such as Ziggy Stardust and Major Tom.